is-a-dev/docs/src/useful/faq.md

 7. **Wait for approval and merging** by a maintainer.

 > 💡 Keep an eye on your pull request, we may request changes before merging.

+## Why does my PR have the "low priority" label?

+This is because you have mentioned or messaged maintainers to get your PR approved.